 1922 – 1927

-The logo has received changes related to adding a new detail—the word “Orange.”
-It was included to clarify the flavor direction of the product and was placed before the word “Crush.”
+The logo has been updated to include a new detail, the word “Orange.”
+It was included to clarify the product’s flavor direction and placed before the word “Crush.”
 The italic line “Ward’s” above “Orange” has been retained, adding personality and connection to the brand’s creator.

-The main difference between the new design is that the three words – “Ward’s,” “Orange,” and “Crush” – are made in different font styles.
-The word “Ward’s” is left in fluid and dynamic italics, bringing softness to the composition.
+The main difference between the new design is that the three words “Ward’s,” “Orange,” and “Crush” are made in different font styles.
+The word “Ward’s” is left in fluid, dynamic italics, lending softness to the composition.
 “Orange” is in bold, while “Crush” is in an even larger, heavier serif font that retains a connection to the brand’s original identity.
 Using three different font styles added complexity to the perception but also emphasized the key details of the words.

 1927 – 1929

-The updated logo has received visual improvements, eliminating the shortcomings of the previous version.
+The updated logo has been visually improved, eliminating the shortcomings of the previous version.
 The main change was a clearer design structure and improved perception.
-The word “Orange” became more harmonious with “Crush,” creating an attractive and seductive visual combination that emphasizes the connection with the main product.
+The word “Orange” became more harmonious with “Crush,” creating an attractive, seductive visual combination that emphasizes the connection to the main product.
 It remained inclined while maintaining its lightness and dynamics.
-At the same time, “Crush” remained large and made in a massive serif font, reinforcing the brand’s sense of reliability and strength.
+At the same time, “Crush” remained large and was made in a massive serif font, reinforcing the brand’s sense of reliability and strength.
 A small gap appeared between the two words, adding more air and balance to the logo.

 1929 – 1938